rohit01/blog_backup/_posts/technology/2015-02-21-devops-meetup-knowlarity.md

 Tech Talks
 ==========

 We had a bunch of Devops related tech talks delivered by well known speakers from IT industry.
-Here's the schedule, with available presentation slides:
+Here's the schedule with presentation slides:

 * *11:00 AM*: **RIP Nagios.
 Hello Docker Shinken!**
     *Speaker*: Rohit Gupta (me)